 Fast-forward to last night, when I got home and fired up the BluRay player to settle in and watch some baseball.
 I completed the device activation process without issue, but quickly discovered that there is a bug in the system which prevents some devices from being able to stream the games.

 I immediately went back to the computer and searched Google for issues related to MLBTV and/or my LG BluRay player.

 I wish I had done that before signing-up, because it was clear that MLBTV has serious problems.

-Apparently the issue revolves around the new technology being used to stream the games.
+Apparently, the issue revolves around the new technology being used to stream the games.
 (As I have since discovered that I can watch games from last season without issue.)
-This seems like a reasonable oversight until you consider that the new system was obviously not adequately tested before being rolled out and relied on for opening day.
+This seems like a reasonable oversight until you consider that the new system was obviously not adequately tested before being rolled out on opening day.

 A visit to the MLBTV forums will reveal an unending barrage of disappointment and disgust with MLBTV regarding this problem.

 In addition to the glaring technical issues, is the look and feel of the MLBTV website.
 It looks like it was designed in 1998.
 It is ugly and difficult to navigate.
 And it took me fifteen minutes to post to the support forum because the word “sucked” was banned; and after trying several ways to beat that, I substituted “awful” only to find out that the word “feedback” is also banned.
 What?!
 After changing “feedback” to “comments” I was able to post my message.